Previous 30 days30 days60 days90 days | Short FormatLong Format

 Abstract:

-Join us for a talk from SSCS Distinguished Lecturer Prof. Zhengya Zhang from the University of Michigan, Ann Arbor, on Friday, March 1st, 2024.
-The seminar will be held from 11:00am to 12:00pm (PST) via a Hybrid format.
+Join us for a talk from SSCS Distinguished Lecturer Prof. Shanthi Pavan from IIT Madras on Tuesday, February 25th, 2025.
+The seminar will be held from 9:00am to 10:00am (PST) via a Hybrid format.
 Please register for the meeting link and information.

 Topic: